cran/MRPC/README.md

 ```
 R> install.packages ("MRPC_xxx.tar.gz", repos = NULL, type="source")
 ```
-### 3. Installation from CRAN.
+### 3. Installation from GitHub.

-Official releases are available on CRAN.
-To install,
+First install the R package devtools available on CRAN, if it is not already installed.
+This package provides function `install_github()` that enables installing packages directly from github with the following command.

+Invoke R and then type with the following command:
 ```
-R> install.packages ("MRPC")
+R> install.packages ("devtools")
+R> library (devtools)
+# install R packages that MRPC depends on before running the next line
+# see details below
+R> install_github ("audreyfulab/mrpc")
 ```
+Again, this will show what dependencies you need to install before installing MRPC.

 ## Using MRPC
 After installation, load the MRPC package into R:
 ```